WPIRoboticsEngineering/ZenVSCodeInstaller/README.md

  * Easy to share code with staff for online help
  * Version history of every committed change, you can always go back in time
  * Code backed up on a server and accessible to whole team
+ * GitHub Desktop helps make the Git workflow understandable and merge conflicts easier to resolve
  * Best as the starter code for the Final Project

 #### Con